NeoStats-Analytics/Data-Science-Fundamentals/01. Data Analysis in Python/readme.md

-Python for Data Analysis
+This folder contains code and assignment related to Python for Data Analysis It specifically covers the following:

-Covers the following:
 - Python Fundamentals
    - Data Types
    - Variables & Expressions